William Manning (author): Political Atmosphere following Liberty

 Manning’s many attempts to publish The Key of Libberty failed.
 He originally sent a copy of Libberty to the Independent Chronicle, but Republicans at that paper refused to publish it because its remedy of an organized group of laborers possibly publishing their own monthly magazine would put many Republicans out of work.
 Anyone who published anything against President John Adams, a Federalist, and/or the war faced imprisonment, including Thomas Adams (of no relation to the president), editor of the Chronicle, and Abijah Adams, his brother and clerk.
 The Alien and Sedition Acts of 1798 were in effect and Jeffersonian Republicans were deemed traitors, causing his work to take a back seat.

 Manning would regain confidence after Thomas Jefferson, a supporter of smaller government, defeated Adams in the election of 1800.
 His beliefs and actions as president, however, were often overshadowed by Adams’ eleventh hour appointment of John C. Marshall, a Federalist, as Chief Justice of the Supreme Court.
 His rulings often mirrored the beliefs of the once-ruling party.

 Death

 On October 21, 1814, shortly before the Hartford Convention, of which the Federalist Party would ultimately meet its demise, William Manning died of an unknown cause on his farm in Hampden.
 He was survived by his widow, several married children and his unmarried children—William, Jephthah, Sarah, Lucretia, Luna, Roxa, Lucinda and Jerusha.
 They maintained the farm until 1857, when the last survivor moved away.

-Posthumous Work and Modern Comparisons
+Posthumous Publication

 The Key of Liberty would not be published until 1922 with a foreword by Harvard University historian Samuel Eliot Morison, in which he said, "It used to be said of him by his friends that if William Manning drowned, they would seek his body up-stream, for he would surely not float down with the current like other people."

-His ideas are mirrored in the ongoing Tea Party Movement, of which its members believe that the government is made of an elite group of people, the Few, which do not cater to its citizens, the Many, and distrust the government because of it.
-They have taken it upon themselves to form organized groups based on their own interests.
-Manning’s ideas are also mirrored in the ongoing international Occupy Movement, stemming from the original Occupy Wall Street Movement in New York.
-Its participants believe that the wealthiest citizens of the country, the Few, represent the 1% of the population that can force their influence on financial and legislative policies while the rest, the Many (of which they belong), represent the 99% of the population that are hindered by the policies that the Few make and/or support.
-This group is highly active and adamant in their beliefs and often camp outside of government and corporate buildings across the world, proclaiming that they will protest uninterruptedly until the government changes.